Blog content updated: July 7, 2022

-Where a HELOC’s line of credit does not grow over the life of the loan, a reverse mortgage gives you a reusable line of credit that grows.
+Where a HELOC’s line of credit does not grow over the life of the loan, a HECM offers you a reusable line of credit that grows.

-One of the best features of a reverse mortgage is that it gives you access to the cash you need with the freedom to choose whether or not you want to make payments on the loan.
-This includes the option to make no monthly mortgage payments* at all, by deferring the loan balance until the last borrower no longer lives in the home.
+A reverse mortgage gives you access to the cash you need plus the freedom to choose whether to make monthly payments on the loan or no monthly mortgage payments* at all—by deferring the loan balance until the last borrower no longer lives in the home.
 A HELOC requires monthly mortgage payments.

 - Non-Recourse Protection

-A reverse mortgage is a non-recourse loan, meaning that you and your heirs are not personally liable if the loan amount exceeds the home value when it comes due.
-HELOC does not offer such protection, so you may be required to pay more than your home is worth.
+A reverse mortgage is a non-recourse loan, meaning that you and your heirs are not personally liable if the loan amount exceeds the home value when the home is sold and the loan is repaid.
+A HELOC offers no such protection, so you may have to pay more than your home is worth.

 - Payback Deadline

-While a HELOC loan typically becomes due after 10 years, a reverse mortgage does not have any deadline for payback, as long as you meet the terms of the loan and remain in your home as your primary residence.
+While a HELOC loan typically becomes due after 10 years, a reverse mortgage does not have any deadline for payback—as long as you meet the terms of the loan and remain in the home as your primary residence.

 What do the experts say?

 In an episode of The RMD Podcast, Dr. Wade Pfau—professor of retirement income at the American College of Financial Services and founder of RetirementResearcher.com—advises that retirees who have a reverse mortgage to draw from have a better chance of weathering financial storms, such as market downturns and unexpected events like the pandemic.